YairHalberstadt/stronginject/README.md

 public class Container : IContainer<IInterface[]>
 ```

-This will reolve an array containing an instance of type `A` and an instance of type `B`.
+This will resolve an array containing an instance of type `A` and an instance of type `B`.

 The contents of the array are arbitrary but deterministic.
 A new array is created for every dependency, so users are free to mutate it.

-Not that duplicate registrations will be deduplicated, so in the following case:
+Note that duplicate registrations will be deduplicated, so in the following case:

 ```csharp
 public class A : IInterface {}